SniKuz/J1NU_FanGame/README.md

 + Font : Maplestory Bold, Light
 + Audio : CC0
 + resources first copyright holder : PIXEL and each streamers

+# PS
+I'm so sorry for quality of game.
+I'll make better one after military service.